DesiresAreGrey/Website/docs/4transurvey2025/index.md

 ### Main/Favorite Subreddit

 This question was pretty self explanatory, I wanted to see the popularity of the main 4tran subreddits as well as the gender ratios between them.
-Tbh I've noticed that the people who primarily use r/Tranistan leaned male but I didn't really realize that about r/4trancirclejerk.
+Tbh I've noticed that the people who primarily use r/Tranistan leaned male but I didn't really realize that about r/4trancirclejerk as well.

 <p style="font-size: 12px; color: #888">You can switch between the ratio view and the total/overall view with the 2 tabs underneath the chart!
 You can also enable/disable genders by clicking them on the bottom of the chart</p>